 Furniture is one of the most important things to consider when designing and setting up a science laboratory.
 The furniture should provide enough working space and also a safe place to carry out your research.
 While the laboratory space may influence the type of lab furniture, the question is which furniture is ideal for science labs – moveable or fitted furniture or both?
 For more information on visit our Lab Furniture page.

 The fact is, each furniture design has its pros and cons, and deciding on the best option requires some critical considerations.
 Things like budget, available space, and teacher’s preference can influence whether to put moveable or fitted furniture or both.
 Since no one size fits all, the selected laboratory furniture option should ensure that practical science is facilitated in the safest manner possible.

-Let’s look at some of the pros and cons of each furniture design
+Let’s look at some of the pros and cons of each furniture design:

 Pros of Moveable Furniture

 Having movable furniture in a science lab creates flexibility.
 Depending on the tasks done, the furniture can be moved to a particular position where every student can access it and be stored if it is not used.
 However, some people will not see the idea of moving tables around a lab as flexible, and they will opt for the fitted furniture.

 The loose science lab furniture in the UK is designed to suit safe student-centered learning, unlike the traditional fixed furniture that is more teacher-centered.
 With the flexible design furniture, collaborative group work is easy as the students can be divided into smaller manageable groups where they will enjoy ample works space per student.
 Movement space is also created where teachers and students can freely and safely access all parts of the room.